Culinary & Taste

 When it comes to pickling, Himalayan salt can be used in the same way as regular pickling salt.
 However, it is important to keep in mind that the potential health benefits of Himalayan salt may not be significant when it is used in small amounts for pickling.
 Pickling typically involves soaking foods in a mixture of vinegar, salt, and water for an extended period of time, which can lead to the foods absorbing some of the salt.

-However, the amount of salt that is absorbed by the foods during the pickling process is usually small, and it is unlikely that it would have a significant impact on overall health.
+The amount of salt that is absorbed by the foods during the pickling process is usually small, and it is unlikely that it would have a significant impact on overall health.
+Much of the salt stays in the pickling solution, with it’s purpose being control of lactic acid bacteria, not necessarily to make the pickled food more salty.

 How Does The Flavor Of Himalayan Salt Compare To Pickling Salt When Used In Pickling?